abagames/crisp-game-lib/README.md

 I would also like to mention a tutorial article, [Guide to getting start with CrispGameLib](https://github.com/JunoNgx/crisp-game-lib-tutorial), written by [Juno Nguyen](https://twitter.com/JunoNgx).
 It describes in detail how to write code, how to structure data, and other useful information on how to create games using `crisp-game-lib`.

-A list of the browser games I've made can be found on [my web page](http://www.asahi-net.or.jp/~cs8k-cyu/browser.html).
-By looking at the gif animations of each game, you can easily understand its rules.

 ## Demo (Click the image to play)

 <a href="https://abagames.github.io/crisp-game-lib-games/?cywall"><img src="https://github.com/abagames/crisp-game-lib-games/raw/main/docs/cywall/screenshot.gif" width="25%" loading="lazy"></a><a href="https://abagames.github.io/crisp-game-lib-games/?lland"><img src="https://github.com/abagames/crisp-game-lib-games/raw/main/docs/lland/screenshot.gif" width="25%" loading="lazy"></a><a href="https://abagames.github.io/crisp-game-lib-games/?bamboo"><img src="https://github.com/abagames/crisp-game-lib-games/raw/main/docs/bamboo/screenshot.gif" width="25%" loading="lazy"></a><a href="https://abagames.github.io/crisp-game-lib-games/?subjump"><img src="https://github.com/abagames/crisp-game-lib-games/raw/main/docs/subjump/screenshot.gif" width="25%" loading="lazy"></a>